MakeSchool-Tutorials/Node-Gif-Search/P04-Add-Styling/content.md

 2. Then we setup the templating with Handlebars.js and updated our hello world to use a template.
 3. Then we started from what the user sees - the template - and added a search form
 4. Next we made sure that search term was making it to our server.
-4. Then we proved we could get GIFs from Giphy.
+4. Then we proved we could get GIFs from Tenor.
 5. Then we put our search term together with our proof we could get GIFs.

 Throughout this initial development we made sure things looked OK, but we didn't spend a lot of time making things beautiful.
 Once basic functionality is working then we can invest more time making this look pretty.